VojtaBubela11/PingMessager/README.md

 # Notes
 This bot was originally built to be a Private Bot for PenguinMod's Discord Server.
 If you have any issues relating to server, role, member, or channel specific features not working, this is likely why.

+You can edit most of these Discord-specific features in the `src/util/utility.js` file or `src/events/client` folder.
+Most other things will just be command-specific checks or custom emojis being used.

 The bot uses many assets that cannot be released inside of this repo.

 You can find them here: